Nood24/MIDI-Real-Time/index.md

 ## Tools

-Three open source toos have been used to create this project.
+Three open source tools have been used to create this project.
 These tools are fluidsynth, RtMidi and Qt.
 This section will provide a short overview of tool with the use of said tools being detaied in the codebase section.

 ### RtMidi